thedarkwriter/courseware-lms-content/_lmscontent/pipelines/pipelines_intro/content.md

-In this demo, sales engineer Matt Cadorette provides a talk track and overview of the benefits and features of Puppet Pipelines.
+In this demo, sales engineer Matt Cadorette provides a way to speak to clients about the benefits and features of Puppet Pipelines and continuous delivery.

 <i class="fa fa-desktop" aria-hidden="true"></i>
 ### Lesson